3 Apps to Boost Your Mental Health

 - Information: Learn more about topics such as depression, anger, anxiety, depression, and self-esteem.

 - Personal: Section includes a diary and notes tool, as well as a place to track new positive habits and record negative habits.

 Overall, I found this app’s content practical and informative.
 The layout was simple to use but lacking sophisticated interaction when compared to other apps.

 App 3: Moodpath

 Moodpath’s main offering is 3 mini check-ins throughout the day with insightful questions regarding your moods and thoughts.
-After doing these check-ins over 14 days they will provide you with a mental health assessment and a doctor’s letter.
-Additionally, they provide educational material on depression including detection, explanation & treatment.
+After doing these check-ins over 14 days, you will receive a mental health assessment and a doctor’s letter.
+Additionally, they provide educational material on depression including detection, explanation, and treatment.
 The app also supplies a way to contact a mental health hotline for immediate help if needed.

 This app is highly interactive, reminding you when you need to check in.
-Even though you don’t get a full assessment before 14 days you can see current comprehensive stats on your check in answers up to that point.
-Unfortunately, I couldn’t figure out how to change the check-in times but saw that I could provide a mood report any time outside of check-ins.
-The app seems to focus solely on depression so if you’re looking for a more comprehensive mental health tool this may not be your app of choice.
+Even though you don’t get a full assessment before the end of the 14-day period, you can see current comprehensive stats on your check-in answers up to that point.
+Unfortunately, I couldn’t figure out how to change the check-in times, but saw that I could provide a mood report anytime outside of check-ins.
+The app seems to focus solely on depression, so if you’re looking for a more comprehensive mental health tool, this may not be your app of choice.